David-Rey/hugo-site/content/posts/welcome-to-my-personal-blog.md

 ---
-  title: "Welcome to My Personal Blog"
+  title: "The Beginning of Something New"
   date: 2023-08-03T12:00:00+06:00
   featured: true
   tags: "personal"